callmeed/trivia_factory/README.md

 `TriviaFactory::VocabularyQuestion`: generates a vocabulary *word* <-> *definition* question.
 From a list of 1,000 vocabulary study words. (multiple choice)

+`TriviaFactory::CompanyQuestion`: generates a question about public companies on the S&P 500 and their ticker symbols (multiple choice)

 To create a question from any of these types, simply call the `.generate()` method on any of the classes.

 ### More examples